stadium-software/howto-date-formatting/README.md

 '2019/01/18'
 ```

-The DataGrid also natively understands dates in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).

 ### Display

-In the Mapping Editor dates can be manipulated before they are displayed in a DataGrid.
-By default, DateTime values are automatically converted to Dates before they are shown, however, using DayJS, we can instruct the DataGrid to also display time.
+The DataGrid natively understands dates in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
+By default, DateTime values are automatically converted to Dates before they are shown.
+In the Mapping Editor the format of dates can be manipulated before they are shown.

 ![](images/MappingEditor.png)